 Xamarin Framework Examples: Alaska Airlines, Microsoft Azure, Outback, BBC Goodfood

-A Content Management System (CMS) is software that enables users to build, organize, deliver, and modify different content including blog posts, eBooks, mobile apps, or other online solutions.
-A content management framework (CMF), sometimes referred to as a CMS platform, is a tool that supplies reusable components for managing web content, sharing aspects of a web app framework and a CMS.
+A Content Management System (CMS) enables users to build, organize, deliver, and modify content, including blog posts, eBooks, mobile apps, or other online solutions.
+A content management framework (CMF), sometimes referred to as a CMS platform, is a tool that supplies reusable components for managing web content and sharing aspects of a web app framework and a CMS.

 Decisions around CMS frameworks extend beyond simply pricing, language, or ease of use to important considerations around SEO, personalization, and security.

-Drupal is known for its flexible taxonomy, making it ideally suited for projects that have a lot of content and/or many community features and large webmaster teams.
+Drupal is known for its flexible taxonomy, making it ideally suited for projects with a lot of content and/or many community features and large webmaster teams.

 Drupal Framework Examples: Arsenal FC, InStyle, Mattel, Tesla, Warner Bros.
 Records

 What is Joomla?
 Joomla is a free open-sourced CMS that, like Drupal and WordPress, is easy to customize with templates and extensions.
-Joomla is easier to use than Drupal for the non-technical, but a bit harder than WordPress.
-Joomla is the third most popular CMS platform, SEO-optimized out of the box and has a great security track record.
+Joomla is easier to use than Drupal for the non-technical but more complex than WordPress.
+Joomla is the third most popular CMS platform, SEO-optimized out of the box, and has an excellent security track record.

 Joomla Framework Examples: IKEA, LINUX, Holiday Inn, Harvard University

 What is Kentico?
-Kentico is a commercial framework / platform built in ASP.NET and Microsoft SQL Server, offering the benefit of a faster implementation with more ready-made options.
-Kentico leverages simple page building and editing tools.
+Kentico is a commercial framework/platform built in ASP.NET and Microsoft SQL Server, offering faster implementation with more ready-made options.
+Kentico leverages simple page-building and editing tools.

 Kentico Framework Examples: Skype.com, NewsMax, Swagger.io, Gibson, First American Bank

-Data science is a broad field related to the application of statistics, scientific methods, algorithms or systems to extract knowledge from data.
-Today, data science is a booming area of interest, driven in part by the opportunities of artificial intelligence and machine learning.
+Data science is a broad field related to applying statistics, scientific methods, algorithms, or systems to extract knowledge from data.
+Today, data science is a booming area of interest, partly driven by artificial intelligence and machine learning opportunities.

-While the vast majority of data science involves the use of Python, there is a growing use of data science frameworks including TensorFlow, PyTorch, Apache Spark, and NumPy.
-This guide will outline one such framework:
+While the vast majority of data science involves Python, there is a growing use of data science frameworks, including TensorFlow, PyTorch, Apache Spark, and NumPy.
+This guide will explore them all:

 What is TensorFlow?
-TensorFlow is an open-source machine learning (ML) platform, developed by Google, that is based on deep learning neural networks.
-TensorFlow provides an open source library and tools to build and deploy ML powered apps.
-On-device deep learning takes the form of speech recognition, image recognition, gesture recognition, object localization, translation, optical character recognition, voice synthesis and text classification.
+TensorFlow is an open-source machine learning (ML) platform developed by Google based on deep-learning neural networks.
+TensorFlow provides an open-source library and tools to build and deploy ML-powered apps.
+On-device deep learning takes the form of speech recognition, image recognition, gesture recognition, object localization, translation, optical character recognition, voice synthesis, and text classification.